Air Conditioner Repair Checklist

 - Causing your system to break down faster

-If you can’t remember when you last installed a new one, turn off your AC fully and remove the filter.
+If you can’t remember when you last replaced your filter, turn off your AC fully and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be located in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see through it, you certainly should get a new one.

 4 Tips on Cleaning Your Air Conditioning Equipment

 Brush, plants and shrubbery can get in the way of your condensing equipment.
 This can restrict its airflow, make it less energy efficient and affect your comfort.
 Here’s how you can get your unit running smoothly again.

 - Shut off the electrical current totally at the breaker or outside device.

 - Remove greenery waste around the AC.
 Once you’ve cleared larger debris within a two-foot radius, you can use a fine-bristled brush or vacuum to slowly remove dirt from the unit’s fins.
 Warped fins can also hurt performance.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Don’t get moisture on the fan motor.